www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/gho/_api.md

 date_of_birth | [Date](#date) | Note that only administrators can see the birth year for employees date_of_termination | [Date](#date) | This information is only available on terminated employees department | [Department](#department) |
-documents | [Document](#document) |     These are documents that were either came over from Greenhouse Recruiting, were attached directly to the employee    profile, or attached to a task.
+documents | [Document](#document) |     These are documents that either came over from Greenhouse Recruiting, were attached directly to the employee    profile, or attached to a task.
 This does _not_ include E-Signature requests.
 email | [String](#string) | The employee's work email.
 They need this in order to sign in employment_status | [EmploymentStatus](#employmentstatus) |
 first_name | [String](#string) |